YSavir/gabb/Readme.md

 ### Starting
 Run `ruby gabb.rb` in the root folder, then follow instructions.

-### Sessions
-Whenever starting a bugfixing session, a folder is created in the `sessions` folder.
-This folder will include:
-* Any exercises a student works on in this session.
-* A log with completed exercises and the student's explanation of how s/he completed the exercise.

-Old sessions can be loaded...
-But functionality for loaded sessions has not yet been implemented.

 ### Creating an Exercise
 Creating an exercise is simple.
 Follow these steps: